 Rising health insurance renewal rates are among the top costs plaguing SMBs year after year.
 A PEO helps SMBs lower employee benefits costs by providing better group rates.
 It does this by combining the purchasing power of all its clients to access group discounts on premium health insurance plans from leading nationwide providers, then passing those savings along to clients.

 With a PEO, SMBs also receive the invaluable support of certified HR professionals.
-From selecting the right plans to getting each employee enrolled on time, a PEO serves as a full-service extension of your HR team to help manage every aspect of employee benefits administration.
+From selecting the right plans to getting each employee enrolled on time, a PEO serves as a full-service extension of your HR team to help manage every aspect of mid-size company benefits administration.
 This can help SMBs simplify HR operations and increase productivity by reducing the administrative workload on internal staff.
 These seemingly small changes can add up to greater efficiency and significant savings over time.

 Even with a PEO, however, employee benefit costs can skyrocket over time.
 It’s important to partner with a PEO that demonstrates a commitment to minimizing costs for their clients.